Matthew-Mosior/Representative-Sample-Chooser/README.md

 **RSC** requires three inputs:<br/><br/>

-1. **Identifier Field String** - This string will define the field (column) on which the data compression occurs.<br/><br/>
+1. **Identifier Field String** - This string defines the field (column) on which the data compression occurs.<br/><br/>

 The **Identifier Field String** has the following structure:<br/>
 `;[Identifier Field String];`<br/><br/>

-2. **Hierarchical Filter String** - This string will define a hierarchy of fields upon which to filter on.
+2. **Hierarchical Filter String** - This string defines a hierarchy of fields upon which to filter on.
 Within each field, a hierarchy of values will define the way in which filtering will occur (see example below).<br/><br/>

 The **Hierarchical Filter String** has the following structure:<br/>
 `;[FIELDNAME1]:[FIELDVALUE1]>=[FIELDVALUE2]>=...>=[FIELDVALUEN];[FIELDNAME2]:[FIELDVALUE1]>=[FIELDVALUE2]>=...>=[FIELDVALUEN];`<br/><br/>